-The new parks are expected to bring considerable economic benefit to the region including boosting tourism along the Murray River, a move that will create 26 new jobs.
+The parks bring considerable economic benefit to the region including boosting tourism along the Murray River and creating new jobs.

-On top of the tourism jobs 30 new park rangers and 10 fencing contractors will be employed, counteracting the loss of up to 56 timber harvesting jobs, many of which would have been lost anyway through unsustainable harvesting practices and slow forest growth rates because of a lack of water.
+On top of the tourism jobs 30 park rangers and 10 fencing contractors were employed, counteracting the loss of up to 56 timber harvesting jobs, many of which would have been lost anyway through unsustainable harvesting practices and slow forest growth rates because of a lack of water.

-The Brumby Government’s decision to create new Red Gum national parks has not just greatly honoured the area's legacy, but has built on it by factoring in the Yorta Yorta's struggle for land justice, and other Indigenous claims in the region.
+The former Brumby Government’s decision to create new Red Gum national parks not only honoured the area's legacy, but built on it by factoring in the Yorta Yorta's struggle for land justice, and other Indigenous claims in the region.

-And for the first time in the state's history national park boards of management will be created with majority indigenous membership at Barmah and Nyah-Vinifera.
+And for the first time in the state's history national park boards of management were created with majority indigenous membership at Barmah and Nyah-Vinifera.